zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_granular.rst

 In addition to contact forces the *mdr* model also tracks the following quantities for each particle: elastic volume change, the average normal stress components for each particle, and total surface area involved in contact.
-In the input script these quantities can be accessed through the *compute* command.
+In the input script these quantities can be accessed by first calling *run 0* to initialize the values then through subsequent *compute* commands.

 .. code-block:: LAMMPS

+   run 0
    compute ID group-ID property/atom d_Velas
    compute ID group-ID property/atom d_sigmaxx
    compute ID group-ID property/atom d_sigmayy